benward2301/dynq/README.md

 [Output](docs/examples/g-rated-film.json)

 > [!TIP]
-> The `--partition-key` filter above uses assignment to produce an object, however a JSON or JSON5 object
+> The `--partition-key` filter above uses assignment to produce an object, however a JSON or JSON5 object literal may
-> literal may be used instead:
+> be used instead:
 >
 > ```shell
 > --partition-key: '{ entity: "film" }'
 > ```

 #### Calculate total `amount` of `payments` in `2007-03`

+Using `--transform` and `--aggregate`

 ```shell
 dynq --from dvd_rental \